declanslevin/o-and-xs/README.md

 - [ ] ESlint
 - [ ] Convert first file (entry point - server/index.js?)
 - [ ] Install types for packages
+- [ ] Remove the older versions of node from github workflow

+- [ ] Add types for Classes (replace Any types)